Compensation in Energy Arbitration

 Discounting future revenues

-In the context of energy arbitration, the discount rate can be very important.
-Often the relevant contracts and operating life of the reservoir/field are long-term so the projected revenues stretch far into the future, amplifying the effect of the selected discount rate.
+In the context of energy arbitration, the discount rate can be very important and may vary significantly depending on the type and characteristics of the project.
+Often the relevant contracts and operating life of the reservoir or field are long-term so the projected revenues stretch far into the future, amplifying the effect of the selected discount rate.
 Moreover, energy assets can be subject to a host of risks that may or may not be incorporated into the discount rate (e.g., political risk).

 Country risk in a cost-of-capital calculation is normally expressed as a percentage premium to be added to the developed country cost of capital.
-There are three main sources of country risk measurement: ratings and other agencies; political risk consultancies; and statistical databases that measure country risk based on the prices of publicly traded securities.
+While there is no consensus as to how country risk should be measured or even which features of a country’s political system, economy, business or regulatory environment should be reflected,there are three main sources of country risk measurement: ratings and other agencies; political risk consultancies; and statistical databases that measure country risk based on the prices of publicly traded securities.
 Country risk can be calculated by examining the interest rate spread of the country’s sovereign bonds compared with ‘risk free’ countries or by reference to equity market deviations.
 While the latter might appear more appropriate for a foreign equity investor, equity market values for these purposes remain a matter of debate.
 The alternative is to build up a bespoke risk profile specific to the particular project or investment forming the subject matter of the damages calculation.

 Country risk is controversial because it can be hard to calculate, it sometimes includes factors to which the particular investment may not be exposed, and it does not always reflect the economic reality of sophisticated and in particular diversified investors.